kgaurav-ts/kgaurav-ts/README.md

 - 👋 Hi, I’m @kgaurav-ts
 - 👀 I’m a tech enthusiast.
-- 🌱 I’m currently learning developing Non Fungible Tokens (NFTs).
+- 🌱 I’m currently learning Django and OpenAI stuff.

 <!---
 kgaurav-ts/kgaurav-ts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.